Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Standard Auctions and Revenue Equivalence

 Before ending this section, we state some important implications of Theorem~\ref{standard_auctions_revenue_equivalence}.
 If the pacing function $\mu$ allows the buyers to satisfy their budget constraints in some standard auction, then the same pacing function $\mu$ allows the buyers to satisfy their budgets in every other standard auction.
 In other words, the equilibrium pacing functions are the same for all standard auctions.
-This means that in order to calculate an equilibrium pacing function $\mu$ that satisfies $\mu \in C_0^*(\mu)$, it suffices to compute it for any standard auction (in particular, one could consider a second-price auction for which bidding truthfully is a symmetric equilibrium in the absence of budget constraints).
+This means that in order to calculate an equilibrium pacing function $\mu$ that satisfies $\mu \in C_0^*(\mu)$, it suffices to compute it for any standard auction (in particular, one could consider a second-price auction for which bidding truthfully is a dominant-strategy equilibrium in the absence of budget constraints).
 This fact is especially pertinent in view of the recent shift in auction format used for selling display ads from second-price auctions to first-price auctions, because it states that, in equilibrium, the buyers can use the same pacing function even after the change.
 Moreover, the same pacing function continues to work even if the family $\{\A_\alpha\}_{\alpha \in A}$ is an arbitrary collection of first-price and second-price auctions (or any other combination of standard auctions), i.e., Theorem~\ref{standard_auctions_revenue_equivalence} states that, not only can one pacing function be used to manage budgets in first-price and second-price auctions, the same pacing function also works in the intermediate transitions stages, in which buyers may potentially participate in some mixture of these auctions.

-Another important take away is that all standard auctions with the same allocation rule yield the same revenue to the seller.
-While revenue equivalence is known to hold for standard auctions without budget constraints, \cite{che1998standard} showed that when budget constraints are strict first-price auctions lead to higher revenue than second-price auctions.
-Surprisingly, Theorem~\ref{standard_auctions_revenue_equivalence} shows that when budgets constraints are in expectation (and values are feature-based) we recover revenue equivalence.
-This result is driven by the invariance of the pacing function over all standard auctions and the classical revenue equivalence result for the unconstrained i.i.d.~setting.
+Another important takeaway is that all standard auctions with the same allocation rule yield the same revenue to the seller.
 We remark, however, that the revenue of the seller does depend on the allocation, and the seller could thus maximize her revenue by optimizing over the reserve prices.
 We leave the question of optimizing the auction design as a future research direction.